-We are very pleased to announce Moreno Giovannoni as the inaugural prize winner for a part of the book he is writing called ‘Tales of San Ginese.’ (you can read the sample here).
+We are very pleased to announce Moreno Giovannoni as the inaugural prize winner.
+His entry is from a book he is writing called ‘Tales of San Ginese.’

 Emilia Nazari’s piece, ‘The Autumn Limes of Amoo’, is set in a small town in Pakistan where a group of Iranian refugees await resettlement.
 The judges found this work beautifully written, assured, vivid and disciplined, with strong command of its subject and a fine balance between detail and narrative.

 Moreno Giovannoni worked with mentor Antoni Jach following his 2015 Deborah Cass Prize win.